KC-7/js-map-filter-reduce/README.md

-# The `map()` Method
+# Advanced JavaScript: Map, Filter & Reduce

-To use this repository:
+A mini project to test JavaScript Map, Filter and Reduce in Terminal

-- Click the "Use this template" button in the upper right
+## To use this repository:
-- Choose a name for your repository and create it
+-

-- In your own repository, click the green "Gitpod" button
+## The `map()` Method